openSUSE/news-o-o/_posts/2010-12-12-opensuse-weekly-news-issue-153-is-out.markdown

 <blockquote>**[Chuck Payne: Tips and Trick: fdisk helps find and show your drives.](http://opensuse.terrorpup.net/?p=204)**
 >
 > Have you every wanted to know how many hard drives a system has?
 Or how to find that USB
-        drive that you just plugged in, that isn™t showing up?
+        drive that you just plugged in, that isnâ€™t showing up?
 It very simple with fdisk.
-Fdisk ” Partition table manipulator for Linux.
+Fdisk â€” Partition table manipulator for Linux.
 Is also a great tool to help you.
-To see your drives run the following command¦ (...)
+To see your drives run the following commandâ€¦ (...)
 >
 > </blockquote>